Four ways to boost your teen's happiness

-Being a teenage has its own unique challenges and can be a particularly unsettling time to have to deal with big changes or uncertainty.
+Being a teenager has its own unique challenges and can be a particularly unsettling time to have to deal with big changes or uncertainty.
 Here are four very simple ways to help teens take control of well-being and boost happiness levels.

 Grab some gratitudes

 Grab a notebook and get your teen to jot down three things they are grateful for each day.
 Try and encourage them to come up with three new things they haven’t listed before.
 This sounds like one more thing to remember do at first, but the science behind it is the interesting bit.
 It basically retrains the brain to focus on positives and to hunt them down!
 So overtime you will start to find the brain’s happiness baseline increasing.